Military Order of the Tower and Sword: Grades

 Rear Admiral Thomas Western was one of the first to be awarded a Knighthood of the Order of the Tower and Sword.
 "In 1807 the Admiral (then Captain) Western rescued the Portuguese royal family from Napoleon's advancing ground forces and conveyed them to Brazil.
 In gratitude the King of Portugal made Thomas Western a Knight Commander in the Portuguese Order of the Tower and Sword."

+When the decoration is intended to reward heroic deeds in military campaign, it is awarded with a palm.